Preterm birth: Notable cases

 In May 2019, Sharp Mary Birch Hospital for Women & Newborns in San Diego announced that a baby nicknamed "Saybie" had been discharged almost five months after being born at 23 weeks' gestation and weighing 244 g.
 Saybie was confirmed by Dr. Edward Bell of the University of Iowa, which keeps the Tiniest Babies Registry, to be the new smallest surviving premature baby in that registry.

 Born in February 2009, at Children's Hospitals and Clinics of Minnesota, Jonathon Whitehill was just 25 weeks' gestation with a weight of 310 g.
 He was hospitalized in a neonatal intensive care unit for five months, and then discharged.

-Richard Hutchinson was born at Children's Hospitals and Clinics of Minnesota in Minneapolis, Minnesota, on June 5, 2020, at 21 weeks 2 days gestation.
+Richard Hutchinson was born at Children's Hospitals and Clinics of Minnesota in Minneapolis, Minnesota, on June 5, 2020, at 21 weeks 2 days of gestation.
 At birth he weighed 12 oz.
-He remained hospitalized until November 2020, when he was then discharged.
+He remained hospitalized until November 2020, when he was discharged.

-On 5 July 2020 Curtis Means was born at the University of Alabama at Birmingham hospital at 21 weeks 1 day, and weighed 420 g.
+On 5 July 2020, Curtis Means was born at the University of Alabama at Birmingham hospital at 21 weeks 1 day, and weighed 420 g.
 He was discharged in April 2021.

-Born on 5 July 2024 at 21st week of gestation with a weight of 10 ounces, Nash Keen currently holds a title of the world's most premature child according to Guinness World Records.
+Born on 5 July 2024 at exactly 21 weeks of gestation with a weight of 10 oz, Nash Keen is currently the world's most premature child according to Guinness World Records.
 He was discharged from the hospital at the age of six months.

 Historical figures who were born prematurely include Richard II of England (born in 1367), Johannes Kepler (born in 1571 at seven months' gestation), Isaac Newton (born in 1642, small enough to fit into a quart mug, according to his mother), Winston Churchill (born in 1874 at seven months' gestation), and Anna Pavlova (born in 1885 at seven months' gestation).